-Like the AS level, the full A-level consists of three papers/units:
+The full A-level consists of three papers/units:

 Paper 1: Listening, reading and translation (Paper code: 9SPO/01)

 Written examination: 2 hours

 40% of the qualification 80 marks

 This paper draws on vocabulary and structures across all four themes.
 Themes are based on the society and culture of the language being studied.
 Students are not permitted access to a dictionary during the examination.
 The examination is made up of: